2011 New Zealand snowstorms: 14–15 August 2011

 A few days before this date, forecasters were warning of a severe snowstorm heading for New Zealand, even going as far as calling it the "perfect snowstorm".
 Snow fell consistently down to sea level in Wellington for the first time since 1976, and snow even fell for a brief time in Auckland for the first time in 80 years.

 Much of the South Island was heavily blanketed, with schools closed in Queenstown, Dunedin, and Christchurch.
 The storms also caused airport closures in those centres.
 The Christchurch and Dunedin Donor Centres were closed and Westport and Mosgiel mobile collections were cancelled as a result of bad weather.
 The Canterbury Earthquake Recovery Authority (CERA) closed access to Christchurch's earthquake-damaged red zone due to potential safety hazards.
 The snow caused power outages in rural areas of Canterbury, namely Rakaia, Westmelton, Leeston and Greendale due to fallen tree branches.
 Power was lost to around 4,000 homes in South Taranaki, Manawatu, Whanganui, and Wairarapa.
 The heavy snow disrupted flights in and out of Wellington.
 Some schools were closed there due to the snow.

 On 15 August, national electricity demand peaked at 6,902 megawatts, breaking the previous record of 6,635 MW set on 24 June 2007.
 The record would stand for nearly ten years before being broken by a peak demand of 6,924 MW on 29 June 2021.

 Although Wellington received its largest snowfall in 30 years, the South Island received the most during the storms, with some regions receiving snowfall of up to 20–30 cm.
 The storm was reportedly the worst since 1939 when snow fell on the top of Maungawhau / Mount Eden and the outer suburbs of Auckland, a city which does not generally receive any snowfall.
+It took until August 2026 for Wellington to once again experience snowfall.

+Two Wellington men, Nick Fone and Daniel McFadyen, claimed to be the first people to ski and snowboard down Mount Kaukau when they took advantage of snow there.